Lykos153/git-annex-remote-gdrive/migrations/README.md

 1. `git annex enableremote <remotename> gdrive_layout=nodir traverse=relaxed` - This will put new uploaded files into the right folder but allows to read the files which are not yet migrated
 2. `anything-to-nodir.py <remote root>` - Run the migration
 3. `git annex enableremote <remotename> traverse=strict` - Revert to strict mode. git-annex-remote-gdrive will work only work on the `nodir` layout
+4. `git annex fsck --from=<remotename> --all --fast` - Check the remote for consistency.

 ## Running the script on a headless server